sunburntkamel/angular-wp-client/README.md

 # angular-wp-client
-Angular client app for wordpress.com hosted portfolios
+This app uses the wordpress.com JSON API to pull in content from a wordpress.com portfolio.